 Sending “on” and “off” payloads to the command_topic will turn the fireplace on and off, respectively.
 The state_topic tells Home Assistant whether the fireplace is on or off (and is updated by the Shelly).
 The availability_topic tells Home Assistant whether or not the Shelly is online, and is also updated by the Shelly.

 After you restart Home Assistant your smart fireplace switch will be up and running… Or maybe it won’t for a bit.
 Sometimes when I restart Home Assistant it takes a bit for the Shelly to become available because it doesn’t seem to retain the value of the will topic.
-You can fix this by removing the availability_topic, making the Shelly switch appear as always available.
+You can fix this by removing the availability_topic, which makes the Shelly switch appear as always available.
 Or you can add the following automation:

 - id: mqtt_shelly_announce alias: Shelly Sync at HA Start trigger: - platform: homeassistant event: start action: - delay: 00:00:20 - service: mqtt.publish data: topic: shellies/command payload: announce